tdwg/rs.tdwg.org/process/process-vocabulary.md

 To carry out the process described in this document, you need:
 - to know how to use Git and GitHub.
 The simplest way to carry out the necessary operations is to download the [GitHub Desktop client](https://desktop.github.com/).
 An introduction to Git and GitHub is [here](http://vanderbi.lt/github).
-- to know how to edit a JSON configuration file using a text editor.
+- to know how to edit a YAML configuration file using a text editor.
 - to know how to run a Python script, and have Python installed on your local computer.

 ### 1.4.2 Processing script and configuration file

 The script [process.py](https://github.com/tdwg/rs.tdwg.org/blob/master/process/process.py) will update multiple namespaces within a single vocabulary at one time.
-It uses a JSON configuration file, `config.json`, to know where the data are located and how to process the CSV files.
-An example configuration file is [here](https://github.com/tdwg/rs.tdwg.org/blob/5f7fd93bc0b9afcd2f9a577a4b965528cc2fdad2/process/config.json).
+It uses a YAML configuration file, `config.yaml`, to know where the data are located and how to process the CSV files.
+An example configuration file is [here](https://github.com/tdwg/rs.tdwg.org/blob/da380f5baffbed3a035b64d3b8193e14e71933ab/process/config.yaml).

 There are also two Python scripts in Jupyter notebooks that were used to develop the script and formerly used to do the processing.
 They are no longer maintained, but contain a lot of comments that might help in understanding what the script does.
 They may also be useable for term deprecations.
 They are:

 1. The [simplified processing script](simplified_process_rs_tdwg_org.ipynb) presupposes no knowledge of Python and will work for most term additions and changes in existing standards and for creating simple vocabularies or term lists, including controlled vocabularies. **You MUST NOT use this script for term deprecations.**
 2. Because this script is not designed for use by the general public, it has limited error trapping.
 In cases where results are not as expected, or where unusual changes such as term deprecations are required, the [full processing script](process_rs_tdwg_org.ipynb) SHOULD be used.
-This script contains the same code as the simplified script, but separates the code among more cells and provides more feedback in the form of print statements.
+This script contains the same code as the simplified script, but separates the code among more cells and provides more feedback in the form of print statements. **Note on 2024-03-01: Since this script was written, the processing script has been significantly modified.
+You should not assume that the full processing script notebook is usable without modification.**

+We really should not be deprecating terms anyway, so there should be only rare cases where using the full processing script is necessary.

 ### 1.4.3 General workflow

-1. Clone (or add) the [rs.tdwg.org](https://github.com/tdwg/rs.tdwg.org) repository to your local drive.
+1. Clone the [rs.tdwg.org](https://github.com/tdwg/rs.tdwg.org) repository to your local drive.
 2. Create a new branch of the repository.
 3. Place the hand-generated CSV files in some subdirectory of the `process` directory of the repository.
-NOTE: when updating an existing vocabulary, it may be convenient to start with a file that's already in the rs.tdwg.org repository.
-Otherwise, use one of the [example spreadsheets](https://github.com/tdwg/rs.tdwg.org/tree/master/process/example-spreadsheets) as an example.
+There are existing directories called `ac-revisions` for Audiovisual Core and `dwc-revisions` for Darwin Core.
+There are [example spreadsheets](https://github.com/tdwg/rs.tdwg.org/tree/master/process/example-spreadsheets) that can be used as an example.
 For more information, see the [instructions for creating a vocabulary](https://github.com/tdwg/rs.tdwg.org/blob/master/process/create-vocabulary.md#user-content-3-details-and-examples).
+NOTE: when updating terms in an existing vocabulary, it is best to copy cells from the existing primary metadata CSV file (the one that shares the name of the directory) to avoid typographical errors that would result in unwanted changes to the term metadata.
-4. Open the `config.json` file in a text editor.
+4. Open the `config.yaml` file in a text editor.
 5. Enter the configuration settings for each of the namespaces to be updated.
 See the details below.
 6. If this is a new vocabulary or term list, edit the appropriate files in the `process/files_for_new` directory of the repository.
 See the details below.
 7. Before running the script, make a commit that you can go back to if things don't go as anticipated.
 Run the script.
 8. After running the script, carefully examine the diffs for the changed files to make sure that they make sense.
 This can easily be done using the GitHub Desktop client.
 If something did not go as planned, discard the changes to go back to the previous commit.
 If really bad things happen and you want to start over, commit the changes, then delete the branch you created.